lwjohnst86/analyzing-cohorts-course/chapter2.md

 Looking at the graph, observe how each transformation influences the distribution of body mass index and think about how these new distributions might influence later analyses.
 Which statement is true?

 `@possible_answers`
-- The square root and scaling don't change the distribution but do change the unit.
+- Square root and scale don't change the distribution but do to the unit.
-- The logarthm changes the distribution and unit.
+- Logarithm changes the distribution and unit.
-- The original body mass index has a good distribution and the original unit, so don't need to transform.
+- Body mass already has a good distribution and the original unit.
-- Scaling can make interpreting easier as 1 unit equals 1 standard deviation of the original unit.
+- Scale can make interpreting easier as 1 unit = 1 standard deviation of the original unit.
 - All of the above.

 `@hint`